 Cloud data migrations of object data is relatively new but quickly gaining momentum as the majority of enterprises are moving to a multi-cloud architecture.
 The Amazon Simple Storage Service (S3) protocol has become a de-facto standard for object stores and public cloud providers.
 So most cloud data migrations of object data involve S3 based data migrations.

-There are 3 common use cases for cloud object data migrations:
+3 common use cases for cloud object data migrations:

 - Data migrations from an on-premises object store to the public cloud: Many enterprises have adopted an on-premises object storage Most of these object storage solutions follow the S3 protocol.
 Customers are now looking to analyze data on their on-premises object storage and migrate some or all of that data to a public cloud storage option such as Amazon S3 or Microsoft Azure Blob.